SequAna-Ukon/Porites_harrisoni_genome/figures/PAG_UKon_Phar_BTK/README.md

-## Folder to run BlobToolKit viewer
+### This folder contains all information to run BlobToolKit viewer.
+Refer to /figues/README.md to run the BTK.